gothicmuppet/action_taimanin/index.md

 - Different from the Gatcha section.
 - The store you get what you buy.
 EX - characters, costumes.

+# Friends
+- You can have up to 50 friends
+- You will be sent invitiations even when you are above 50.
+The point of this is to let go of players that have not been playing in your friend roster.
+Yes, there is a time stamp of when they last login.
+- Friendship points give you access to friendship boxes.

 # Questions and Answers
 1. Are there ways to gain supporters rather than by Gatcha?
     - Yes, do the seasonal events.
 Once you get the top prize, which is the supporter, then reset it and keep going up to 10 times.
 Every other time is a Gatcha token.